aosabook/500lines/spreadsheet/chapter.md

   }
 ```

-With accessors defined for all coordinates, the worker goes through the coordinates again, invoking each accessor by accessing `self[coord]`, then posts the resulting `errs` and `vals` back to the main JS thread:
+With accessors defined for all coordinates, the worker goes through the coordinates again, invoking each accessor with `self[coord]`, then posts the resulting `errs` and `vals` back to the main JS thread:

 ```js
   // For each coordinate in the sheet, call the property getter defined above